Chart Color Schemes

 The labour market strength in Burpengary positions it well ahead of most Australian regions

-Burpengary has a balanced workforce with white and blue collar jobs.
-The construction sector is prominent, with an unemployment rate of 2.5% and estimated employment growth of 8.5% over the past year.
+Burpengary has a balanced workforce comprising white and blue collar jobs.
+The construction sector is prominent with an unemployment rate of 2.5% as of September 2025.
+Employment growth in the past year was estimated at 8.5%.

 Frequently Asked Questions - Employment